home-assistant/home-assistant.io/source/_posts/2020-09-15-home-assistant-tags.markdown

 ## Time to get scanning!

-With these new features you will be able to do a lot of cool things.
+With these new features, you will be able to do a lot of cool things.
 Get yourself some [NFC tags](https://amzn.to/3bQU0nN) or [NFC cards](https://amzn.to/2RlqPzM) to get going.
 Here is some inspiration:

 - NFC cards to play music
 - NFC stickers on books that play grandparents reading the book
 - NFC tags to activate scenes in the room
-- NFC cards to open recipes on screens in kitchen
+- NFC cards to open recipes on screens in the kitchen
 - NFC tags to allow access to your home

 <div class="videoWrapper">